Uihlein Soccer Park Indoor Soccer Rules & Regulations

 Rule 2 Player Equipment

 Compulsory equipment consists of shirt, shorts, shin guards (completely covered by socks or stockings), and shoes.
 Goalkeepers must wear colors which will distinguish them from all other players and referees.
-Once the game has started and the referee notices a player has come onto the field wearing no shin guards (made of approved materials commercially available designed specifically to protect the shins), the referees must issue the offending player a 2-minute penalty for unsportsmanlike conduct and teams will have to play short-handed.
+Once the game has started and the referee notices a player has come onto the field wearing no shin guards (made of approved materials commercially available designed specifically to protect the shins), the referees must issue the offending player a 2-minute penalty for unsportsmanlike conduct.
+The team plays short-handed.
 The opponent will take possession and the restart will take place at the spot where the ball was when play was stopped.
 In the event that possession was gained in the defensive penalty area the restart will take place at the top of the restraining arc.

 Rule 3 Referees

 One or two referees (of equal authority) will be responsible for control of the game.
-Referee’s decisions on points of fact connected with play shall be final so far as result of the game is concerned.
+Referee decisions on points of fact connected with play shall be final so far as result of the game is concerned.
+All referees are independent contractors and are not affiliated with Milwaukee Kickers Soccer Club.

 Rule 4 Duration of Game

-Game duration will be determined by the individual leagues.
-Time shall be stopped for injury and when a time penalty is used or as otherwise determined necessary by the referees.
+All age groups play 2 x 25 minute halves.
+Time may be stopped for a serious injury and when a time penalty is used or as otherwise determined necessary by the referees.

 Rule 5 Start of Play